elite-polito/elite-polito.github.io/news/2023-07-05-eics-report/index.md

 Our participation proved to be a fruitful engagement, full of insightful discussions, critical feedback, and opportunities for growth.
 Here, we discuss the responses to our presentations and the constructive criticism we have garnered for future improvements.

-Juan Pablo Saenz and Tommaso Calò each presented a paper, while Tommaso also discussed his doctoral research during the Doctoral Consortium.
+Juan Pablo Sáenz and Tommaso Calò each presented a paper, while Tommaso also discussed his doctoral research during the Doctoral Consortium.

 The first paper introduces **an innovative conversational agent** that captures a developer's reasoning and motivations during the coding process.
 The second paper, on the other hand, presents **a visual programming tool** enabling the **design, training, and evaluation of deep learning models** without the need for specific programming languages.
 Tommaso Calò's Doctoral Consortium research discusses **how AI can bring changes to human experiences during design and creative processes**.